Yes, it's been a while since my last update. Sorry about that folks, but since I got back to the U.S.

 Above left: Birthday dinner for my Uncle Bill, who turned 80, near his home in Edmonds, Washington.
 Bill was in the Navy

 during World War II and survived the 1941 attack on Pearl Harbor and, a year later, the sinking of his ship by Japanese dive bombers.
 That's my Aunt

 Dorothy (center) and Bill's wife, Lois, on the right.

-Above center: My dad cooking his famous breakfast.
+Above right: My dad cooking his famous breakfast.
 Peace to you, too!

-Above right: Doti got a kayak and we drove over to the marina so she could try it out.
+Above left: Doti got a kayak and we drove over to the marina so she could try it out.

 In early June, I packed up my truck in Bellingham and got ready to hit